dashabezik/Morley/README.md

 # User Guide
 ### Input files

+As input, the program takes photographs of plants placed in a row on a plain contrasting background and an example of a seed photo.
 Morley supports the most popular image files formats (JPEG files, Portable Network Graphics, et al., full list is [here](https://docs.opencv.org/3.4/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56) ).

 All the photos should be equally oriented (sproughts->roots line should have the same direction).
 To convert pixels into millimeters you should locate a size standard near the plants on the spoughts side.
-More information in the [Appendix A](https://github.com/dashabezik/Morley/blob/main/img/appendix_a.md).
+Read more about how to prepare photos in the [Appendix A](https://github.com/dashabezik/Morley/blob/main/img/appendix_a.md).

 Folder with photos must have certain structure: head folder contains subfolders with raw photos divided by the groups.
 Read more [here](https://github.com/dashabezik/Morley/blob/main/img/appendix_b.md#before-running-morley)